 - Improved connections between the campus and the waterfront

-- Protected shoreline segment of this stretch of Harborwalk to prevent further coastal erosion
+- Restoration and protected shoreline segment of this stretch of HarborWalk to prevent further coastal erosion

 July 2014: Construction begins; pedestrian detour in place